janlelis/idiosyncratic-ruby.com/source/posts/25-meta-methodology.html.md

 ## Method Defined?
 Checks

-Instead of listing all methods and checking if the resulting array contains a specific method, you can also directly check if a method is defined:
+Instead of listing all methods and checking if the resulting array contains a specific method, you can also directly check if a method is defined.

+Since Ruby 2.6, you can also pass in a boolean as second argument which will ignore the inheritance chain (similar like it is with the method listings above).

 Method                                                                                                              | From  | Target   | Visibility
 --------------------------------------------------------------------------------------------------------------------|-------|----------|-----------